lukaszbudnik/play-cloud-plugins/README.md

     export TWILIO_APPLICATION_SID=SID
     export TWILIO_AUTH_TOKEN=TOKEN

-If you use Heroku, Cloudinary and Mailgun properties are provided out of the box after you install proper add-ons.
+If you use Heroku, Cloudinary and Mailgun environment variables are provided out of the box after you install proper add-ons.
 Twilio is not (yet) supported by Heroku so you have to create these environment variables yourself.

 ### play.plugins